catfon-png/Recipe-Project-Catarina/README.md

 # recipe-project
-A fullstack project to show recipes
+A fullstack project built with MERN stack.
+The goal is to show recipes based on the ingredients the user inputs.

+Bon appetit!